itaialcalai/FingerPrint/README.md

 python app.py
 ```
 This will launch the Dash server, and you can access the application by navigating to http://127.0.0.1:8050 in your web browser.
+### Additional Information
+An attempt to deploy the software as an executable and redirect output files was made, resulting in the presence of `plot1_actions_outputdir_change.py` and `pyinstaller.spec`.
+However, this effort was not fully developed due to certificate restraints.

 ### Application Workflow
 1. **Upload Data**: